JezzeX/faq-accordion-card/README.md

-# Frontend Mentor - Results summary component solution
+# Frontend Mentor - FAQ accordion card

 This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).